uzbekhiel/mat-grid/README.md

 		        }
         },] as  GridColumns[];

-Tirando o tipo flag, explicado mais a frente,  os outros tipos podem receber um formato atribuído na propriedade `format`, segindo as configurações para o uso de pipes listado na API do angular (see [Pipes API List](https://angular.io/api?type=pipe))
+Apart from the flag type, explained later, the other types can receive a format assigned in the `format` property, following the settings for the use of pipes listed in the angular API (see [Pipes API List](https://angular.io/api?type=pipe))
 [Common types demo here](https://stackblitz.com/edit/type-example)

 The flag type is a special type created specifically for columns that contain enumerated data, such as that of domain tables.